English for Academic Purposes

 EAP Schedule and Principles

-On Wednesdays, students meet RCA PhD students who give talks and run workshops on topical issues.
+On Wednesday afternoons, RCA PhD students and invited guests give talks and run workshops on topical issues.

-For an example of weekly activities, please see Pre-Sessional 2018 Example Timetable (PDF).
+For an example of weekly activities, please see the indicative timetable.

 In-Sessional EAP Support